Date amended:

 Regular reviews are encouraged to ensure that delegates have a good understanding of the client’s current circumstances and needs.

-• meets personal care needs (eg. grooming, bathing, feeding, dressing), and not medical care or treatment needs;
+• meet personal care needs (eg. grooming, bathing, feeding, dressing), and not medical care or treatment needs;

-• services can only be provided by a relative where genuine exceptional circumstances exist and there is documented evidence from a suitably qualified medical professional about the client’s particular need for such an arrangementEvidence is required to support a determination in these cases (see section 8.4.6 in this chapter for further information); and
+• can only be provided by a relative where genuine exceptional circumstances exist and there is documented evidence from a suitably qualified medical professional about the client’s particular need for such an arrangementEvidence is required to support a determination in these cases (see section 8.5 in this library for further information).